isolated-tech/vault/Vercel’s AI UI Elements.md

 ## Conclusion

 Refresh your dev server and now it should work!

-This is just the tip of the iceberg.
+This is just the tip of the iceberg with AI Elements.
+Be sure to their [Github Repo](https://github.com/vercel/ai-elements/blob/main/README.md) and explore their docs further.